Zreechxnn/pianika-IOT/README.md

 - **Volume Control**: Integrate a potentiometer for adjustable volume.
 - **Visual Feedback**: Add LEDs to indicate the pressed note visually.

-This project is ideal for learning about basic electronics and Arduino programming while creating a functional and fun digital instrument.
+---

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+Feel free to modify the code or improve the project as needed!

 <p align="center">©️ 2024 Rechan Dinata</p>